 How has KeyShot helped save time, money and/or improve quality?

 KeyShot is an invaluable tool because we can visualize a wide range of early ideas quickly, and communicate our final ideas in high detail – all form our laptops.
 Especially with the new scene sets we are able to have multiple complex product setups and CMF versions in one file and can switch between them almost effortlessly.
 Being able to render a product with high realism enables us to move quickly and confidently streamlining our development process.

-What advice would you give to someone interested in doing what you do?
+What advice would you give to someone interested in product design?

 First and foremost, you need to find out if you like the job itself!
 If you like what you do and you are willing to work through days and nights to dial-in every little detail about a project you are working on, then product design may be right for you.
 Hard work pays off and other professionals that are hiring you will see the difference.

 When you work on your portfolio ask yourself what part of the process you enjoy most?
 Find your strengths and build on that!
-For me it was consumer electronics and because my school was focused on that I had a lot of fun during my time there.
-But if you realize that the focus of your school does not match your passion, take action and find a school or program that supports you.
+If you realize that the focus of your school does not match your passion, take action and find a school or program that supports you.
 Life is too short to waste time with something that you are not truly passionate about!

 The other advice I would give a student in this field is to work with people that inspire you!
 Find out what consultancies and in-house design teams you want to learn from, who inspires you and work as hard as you can to get their attention!
 It is much easier in design than in other fields because you have your portfolio.
 It is a very powerful tool that helps you to get into the door of almost any place.

 Last but not least: Don’t save at the wrong end.
-Nothing is more frustrating for me than old or slow software – invest into the latest Adobe Creative Suite, Rhino and KeyShot and you will have all the tools you need to build an amazing design portfolio and you are prepared for almost any job out there!
+Nothing is more frustrating than old or slow software – invest in the latest Adobe Creative Suite, Rhino, and KeyShot and you will have all the tools you need to build an amazing design portfolio and you are prepared for almost any job out there!